"Holding Court" John A. Macdonald Statue

 New Knowledge

-by Anne , over 3 years ago
+by Anne , about 4 years ago

 For most of my 56 years, all I really knew about Sir John A. Macdonald was that he was Canada’s first Prime Minister, and he is on our $10 bill.
 I now have new knowledge about him.
 Now I know about his key role in Canada’s horrific treatment of our Indigenous People.
 I am at a loss to understand why having his statue (in front of the library of all places - where knowledge is stored!!) is even a topic for discussion??
 There are so many other good options for us to choose from for a statue on our Main...
 Continue reading